drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 I wrote some things down in another [exercise] book about writing: The language selves.
 The (have to look at it; transcribe it?)

 The idea of getting theory and data into bed together is like the problem of writers getting their ideas and language skills to procreate.
 Writing fast is something I need to encourage, advocate.

+3/20

+: Just found this, my journal among the multicultural essays I was looking at.
+Flipping through from the back, I thought this one hasn't written anything.
+Got a surprise.
+It was mine.

+But I was feeling good about the essays.
+Of course, not all.
+But a lot got the feeling of multiculturalism.

+I need to move on to the idea of them experimenting and perhaps a way to do it would be to tell them I am reacting as according to whether they understood multiculturalism and my ideas of what I wanted them to be, not be, do.

+Perhaps I could offer to instead give them feedback on what they wanted to do in the essay.
+That is everyone gets graded on what they were wanting to do in the essay (_rather than what they actually did do?
+I don't understand_).

+Instead make them think about what they wanted to do.
+Some seemed to do great at rethinking their organization in the two drafts I required them to do in the two hours.

+Will have to do a Dead Poets Society performance.
+We've got the stuff that will bust the world's brains out, but we are unrecognized.
+We don't get credit for the great ideas in our heads.

+Will have to exult about the worth of their essays.
+Organization and ideas.
+Perhpas the first few were the best and have created a mood that the not-so-good others cannot destroy.

+Will have to think about how to set up this invitation to experiment.

+Students who failed to get the idea of multiculturalism but who did great at rethinking reorganizing between drafts one and two.

+3/21

+: Bringing the tape recorder into the room to record the lesson and the invitation to experiment with their writing.

+Is the invitation to experiment with their learning or with their writing?

+I will need to be very crystal clear and very convincing with what the invitation is because if I am going to be providing feedback, this feedback will be most likely what is being recorded as their grade in the course.

+They will feel uncertainty that they are taking a big risk if their grade is goign to be determined by whether an experiment is successful or not.
+Perhaps they will prefer safety, the status quo.

+It will be difficult for me to answer the questions they may ask.
+I may not be satisfied with the questions they want to ask.
+We will have to negotiate the questions.